d8adrvn/smart_sprinkler/README.md

 For example, you can use the "Turn on when there is motion" SmartApp to connect an irrigation zone to a motion detector and trigger the sprinkler every time deer or intruder enters that zone!

 As another example, you can use the Aeon Labs MiniMote to wirelessly turn on and then off individual zones.
 This is great if you do not have your iPhone or if you have a repair person working on your system.
 The repair person just needs the MiniMote to switch the zones.
 No running back and forth to the garage to advance the system!!!!!!!

+Here is how to virtualize your switches:

+1. Log into graph.api.smartthings.com
+2. Go to "My Device Types"
+3. Create a new SmartDevice, filling out the required info to create the device
+4. Paste in the VirtualSwitch.groovy code from jwsf:  https://github.com/d8adrvn/device-type.arduino-8-way-relay/blob/master/VirtualSwitch.groovy
+5. Save and Publish (for me)
+6. Go to My SmartApps and create a new SmartApp
+7. Paste in the code for the VirtualSwitchParent.groovy that has been modified to recoginize our Irrigation Controller.
+The modified code can be found at:   https://github.com/d8adrvn/device-type.arduino-8-way-relay/blob/master/VirtualSwitchParent.groovy
+8. Save and Publish (for me)
+9. Go to My Devices and create a new Device.
+10. Give it a 'name' and a 'label' such as "Virtual Irrigation Zone #1"
+11. Under 'type', select "virtual switch", which is the device type you created in #4 above
+12. For 'version', select "published"
+13. Now repeat this 7 more times for each of your zones!

+The above is a bit tedious.
+As soon as SmartThings supports child devices, I imagine we will update our code and can do away with the need to create virtual switches.

+Now for the cool part.
+To control your system with the Aeon MiniMote:
+1. Add the MiniMote to the sytem using Aeon's instructions "Becoming a Secondary/Inclusion Controller to Another Z-Wave Controller or Gateway in an Existing Z-Wave Network
+2. When it asks you to configure 'button 1': add Virtual Irrigation Zone 1  as the switch under 'Pushed' and Virtual Irrigation Zone 2 as the switch under 'Held'
+3. Repeat for buttons 2,3,4 using zones 3-8

+Now when you 'push' or 'hold' a MiniMote button, the corresponding zone will activate.
+If you push again, it will turn off.
+If you do not turn off the sytem, it will run for as long as the zone ran, the last time it was activated from the device type or the smart app.
+Tip: you can tell push and hold apart.
+When you push, a solid blue led comes on.
+When you have 'held' the button, the blue led starts flashing.

 ## FAQs